EijiGorilla/dropdown-package/README.md

 # Introduction

-This typescript package is used to generate data in the object-array format for the application to 'react-select'.
+This typescript package is used to generate data using esri's feature layers in the object-array format for the application to 'react-select'.

 Just download as zip and use it (as of November 13, 2023). import fails